ArthurChiao/arthurchiao.github.io/_posts/2022-07-14-cracking-k8s-authn.md

 ## 4.3 ServiceAccount

-For `< v1.24.0`, a secret/token is automatically create for each serviceaccount:
+For `< v1.24.0`, a secret/token is automatically created for each serviceaccount:

 ```shell
 $ k create sa my-sa